waaverecords/PowerToys-Run-Spotify/README.md

 ## Features

-- Search for songs, albums, artists and playlists
+- Search for songs, albums and artists
-- Play songs, albums, artists and playlists
+- Play songs, albums and artists
 - Add song to queue (Shift+Enter)
 - Pause and resume track
 - Go to previous or next track